markh-de/KiVar/README.md

 In case the defined variation rules cannot be parsed without problems, an error message window with a list of problems will appear.
 Each of these problems must then be fixed in order to successfully start the plugin.

+In KiCad 7.99 Nightlies from around 2023-10-18, clicking an item in the error list focuses the corresponding footprint in the pcbnew canvas.

 #### Variation Choices Selection

 If all rules can be parsed without problems, the main dialog window appears.